 Series B in 2019

-InterVene, Inc. is a medical device company based in South San Francisco, California, that specializes in innovative catheter-based therapies for chronic venous insufficiency (CVI), particularly addressing deep vein valve failure.
-Established in 2011, InterVene has developed the BlueLeaf™ Endovenous Valve Formation System, a non-implantable solution aimed at treating severe venous conditions.
-The company's devices enable healthcare professionals to create new vein valves from the patient's own vein wall tissue, improving blood flow from the legs back to the heart.
-By focusing on minimally invasive treatments, InterVene seeks to enhance patient outcomes for those suffering from venous stasis ulcers and associated symptoms.
+InterVene, Inc. is a medical device company based in South San Francisco, California, specializing in innovative treatments for chronic venous insufficiency (CVI), particularly focusing on deep vein valve failure.
+Incorporated in 2011, the company develops catheter-based therapies aimed at restoring valvular competency in patients experiencing severe venous conditions.
+Its flagship product, the BlueLeaf™ Endovenous Valve Formation System, provides a non-implantable solution that enables physicians to create new vein valves using the patient's own vein wall tissue.
+By offering minimally invasive therapies, InterVene seeks to improve patient outcomes related to venous stasis ulcers and other symptoms associated with chronic venous disease.

 Pulmonx Corporation is a medical technology company specializing in minimally invasive solutions for the diagnosis and treatment of chronic obstructive pulmonary disease (COPD), particularly severe emphysema.
 Its primary offerings include the Zephyr Endobronchial Valve, designed for patients with hyperinflation due to emphysema, as well as the Chartis Pulmonary Assessment System, which assesses collateral ventilation, and the StratX Lung Analysis Platform, a cloud-based service that analyzes computed tomography data to identify suitable treatment areas.
 Pulmonx aims to improve the quality of life for patients who remain symptomatic despite medical management and may not be candidates for surgical interventions.
 The company has received FDA pre-market approval for the Zephyr Valve and has established a global presence, serving markets in the United States, Europe, the Middle East, Africa, and the Asia-Pacific region.
 Founded in 1995 and headquartered in Redwood City, California, Pulmonx has become a leader in interventional procedures for COPD, supported by extensive clinical evidence demonstrating the effectiveness of its technologies.